marle3003/mokapi/docs/blogs/automation-testing-agile-development.md

 ---
 # Automation Testing in Agile Development

+**Mock tools like [Mokapi](https://mokapi.io) can provide many opportunities to iterate better and faster by enabling team members to communicate expectations, decouple dependencies from other teams and services, and identify defects earlier and thereby increase productivity**

 Automated tests are essential for agile development.
 They ensure that our software system is still easy to change.
 In an agile development process, software systems are changed and new feature are added in many short iteration.
 Without an automated testing setup it becomes a challenge to keep up